Greg Abbott: Religion

+In 2025, Abbott signed Texas Senate Bill 10, which requires all public schools to display the Ten Commandments in their classrooms.
+A federal court blocked a similar law in Louisiana the previous day.

-Immigration
+Immigration and border security

-In November 2015, Abbott announced that Texas would refuse Syrian refugees following the Paris terrorist attack that occurred earlier that month.
+In June 2015, Abbott signed a bill bolstering Texas's border security operations, including hiring additional state police, expanding the use of technology, and creating intelligence operations units.
+In November 2015, he announced that Texas would refuse Syrian refugees following the Paris terrorist attack earlier that month.
 In December 2015, Abbott ordered the Texas Health and Human Services Commission to sue the federal government and the International Rescue Committee to block refugee settlement, but a federal district court struck the lawsuit down.

-On February 1, 2017, Abbott blocked funding to Travis County, Texas, due to its recently implemented sanctuary city policy.
-On May 7, 2017, he signed into law Texas Senate Bill 4, targeting sanctuary cities by charging county or city officials who refuse to work with federal officials and allowing police officers to check the immigration status of those they detain.
+In February 2017, Abbott blocked funding to Travis County, Texas, due to its recently implemented sanctuary city policy.
+In May 2017, he signed into law Texas Senate Bill 4, targeting sanctuary cities by charging county or city officials who refuse to work with federal officials and allowing police officers to check the immigration status of those they detain.

 In January 2020, Abbott made Texas the first state to decline refugee resettlement under a new rule implemented by the Trump administration.
-In a joint statement, all 16 Catholic bishops of Texas condemned the move.
+In a joint statement, all sixteen Catholic bishops of Texas condemned the move.

-In 2021, Abbott referred to undocumented immigrants crossing the border as an "invasion."
+In 2021, Abbott said that illegal immigrants were invading homes.
 In March 2021, he tweeted, "The Biden Administration is recklessly releasing hundreds of illegal immigrants who have COVID into Texas communities."
-PolitiFact rated Abbott's claim "Mostly False", since those being released were asylum seekers with a legal right to remain in the U.S., and the number was well below "hundreds", only 108, at the time of Abbott's tweet.
+PolitiFact rated Abbott's claim "Mostly False", since those being released were asylum seekers with a legal right to remain in the U.S., and the number was well below "hundreds", only 108, at the time of the tweet.

 In June 2021, Abbott ordered Texas child-care regulators to take the licenses of child-care facilities that housed unaccompanied migrant minors.
 He said that housing unaccompanied minors in child-care facilities had a negative impact on facilities housing Texan children in foster care.
 Later that month, he announced plans to build a border wall with Mexico, saying that the state would provide $250 million and that direct donations from the public would be solicited.

 In July 2021, Abbott advised state law enforcement officers to begin arresting illegal migrants for trespassing.
 On July 27, 2021, he ordered the National Guard to begin helping arrest migrants, and the next day he signed an order to restrict the ground transportation of migrants.
 Migrants arrested under Abbott's policy were imprisoned for weeks without legal help or formal charges.
+By December 2023, nearly 10,000 migrants had been arrested on trespassing charges.